This is not about promising a perfect night’s sleep every night. Your role is to dispel myths by sharing what we know about normal sleep.

-1) help breaking down the vicious cycle of insomnia by guiding attention away from unhelpful thinking and worrying about not sleeping.
+1) help break down the vicious cycle of insomnia by guiding attention away from unhelpful thinking and worrying about not sleeping.

-2) reduce stress and anxiety, which increase our perception of pain; so it calms and regulates emotions and so deceasing our perception of pain or frustration of not sleeping.
+2) reduce stress and anxiety, which increase our perception of pain; it calms and regulates emotions, decreasing our perception of pain or frustration of not sleeping.

 3) help greater awareness of thoughts, feelings and body sensations so the person can respond better to the body’s need for rest, balalnce of exercise/activity and healthy eating to maintain a healthy lifestyle.

 Resources for your patient